lucasmontano/learn-tech/README.md

 ## How to Run
 - [Install the Flutter Framework](https://flutter.dev/docs/get-started/install) on your machine, if it is not already installed
-- [Make a new Android Virtual Device (AVD)](https://developer.android.com/studio/run/managing-avds?hl=pt-br) and configure it or, if you want to run it in a physical device, follow [this steps](https://developer.android.com/studio/run/managing-avds?hl=pt-br)
+- [Make a new Android Virtual Device (AVD)](https://developer.android.com/studio/run/managing-avds?hl=pt-br) and configure it.
+If you want to run it in a physical device, follow [this steps](https://developer.android.com/studio/run/managing-avds?hl=pt-br)
 - Then, in the folder of the project, just open a new Terminal or Poweshell and type "flutter run"